ntamruksa/baiyok/pages/privacy.md

 If you wish to correct or remove any of the details you have submitted to us, you may do so by updating your Personal Information or by contacting us via the details listed below.
 Our security procedures mean that we may request proof of identity before we reveal Personal Information.
 We will take reasonable steps to ensure at all times that the Personal Information we keep about Stakeholders is accurate, complete and up to date.
 In order to achieve this, we may monitor your Personal Information and will update our database when you inform us of any change to your details.
 You have the right to request corrections of any inaccurate information.
 If you request to see what Personal Information we hold about you, we will grant access unless we consider there is reasonable grounds to refuse, for example, where that disclosure would unreasonably interfere with the privacy of another individual.

 (i) Contact details
-You may direct any questions or concerns that you have regarding this Privacy Policy to: Michael Lui baiyokcastlecrag@gmail.com We will respond to you as soon as possible.
+You may at any time, request that we amend or delete your personal information from our database and you may direct any questions or concerns that you have regarding this Privacy Policy to: Michael Lui baiyokcastlecrag@gmail.com We will respond to you as soon as possible.

 (j) Privacy Policy Amendment
 We reserve the right to amend this Privacy Policy at any time and will publish all amendments on the Website.